Constituents of Indian Parliament

 - Vice President of India is the De-facto Chair man of Rajya Sabha.

-- The term of Rajya Sabha is Six Years and the members are elected indirectly by Members of State legislative.
+- The term of Rajya Sabha is Six Years and the members are elected indirectly by members of State legislature.

 - The minimum age criteria for Rajya Sabha member is 30 years.